Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Out of 19 games last season, Kansas City had eight with more than 55.5 points scored, its current matchup's over/under.
+- Last season, Kansas City's games finished over 55 points scored, its current matchup's total, eight (out of 19) times.

-- Eight of Los Angeles' 16 games last season had more than 55.5 total points scored.
+- Last season, eight of Los Angeles' 16 matchups went over 55 total points scored.

-- The two teams averaged a combined 1.9 fewer points per game (53.6) a season ago than this matchup's over/under of 55.5 points.
+- The two teams averaged a combined 1.4 less points per game (53.6) a season ago than this game's over/under of 55 points.

-- Opponents of the two teams averaged a combined 6.3 less points per game (49.2) last season than this game's over/under of 55.5 points.
+- The Chiefs and the Chargers saw their opponents average a combined 5.8 less points per game last season than the point total of 55 set in this matchup.

-- The average point total for Chiefs games last year was 3.9 fewer points than the total of 55.5 in this matchup.
+- The Chiefs' average point total in outings last year was 51.6, 3.4 points less than the over/under in this game.

-- The average point total for the Chargers in 2020 was 8.3 points lower than this game's over/under.
+- Chargers games in 2020 averaged a total of 47.2 points, 7.8 less than the point total in this matchup.

 Chiefs stats and trends

-- The Chiefs covered the spread four times last season (4-8 ATS) when playing as at least 6.5-point favorites.
+- The Chiefs were favored by 6.5 points or more 12 times last season, and covered the spread in four of those games.

-- A total of eight of Kansas City's games last season went over the point total.
+- Last season, eight of Kansas City's games went over the point total.

-- The Chiefs averaged 29.6 points per game last year, three more than the Chargers surrendered per contest (26.6).
+- The Chiefs racked up three more points per game (29.6) than the Chargers surrendered (26.6) last season.

-- Kansas City was 6-5 against the spread and 10-1 overall in games when it scored more than 26.6 points last season.
+- Kansas City was 6-5 against the spread and 10-1 overall last season when the team notched more than 26.6 points.

-- Kansas City was 6-10 against the spread and 14-2 overall when the team picked up over 343.4 yards last year.
+- When Kansas City churned out over 343.4 yards last year, the team was 6-10 against the spread and 14-2 overall.

 - Last year the Chiefs had 16 turnovers, three fewer than the Chargers had takeaways (19).